TriGNguyen/CarND-Vehicle-Detection/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap.
 I applied Gausian blur as a voting mechanism accross windows to combine overllapping bounding boxes.
 I thresholded that Gausian blur heatmap to identify vehicle positions and filter false positives.

+I code cell "In[90]", I have also implemented exponential decay to smooth the heatmap accross frames.

 Here's an example result showing the heatmap, the filtered image, and the image with bouding box from a series of frames of video:

 ![Top left: Heat map.
 Top right: Thresholded on heatmap.
 Bottom: Original image with bounding box][image9]